Social Capital Hedosophia Holdings Corp. II (NYSE:IPOB) investors to reap big returns again

 The other major institutional holder is Park West Asset Management LLC, with the holding of over 1.5 Million shares as of June 29, 2020.
 The firm’s total holdings are worth over $17.63 Million and represent 3.62% of shares outstanding.

-Also the top two Mutual Funds that are holding company’s shares are Blackstone Alternative Multi-Strategy Fund and SEI Institutional Managed Tr-Small Cap Growth Fund.
-As of June 29, 2020, the former fund manager holds about 1.21% shares in the company for having 499998 shares of worth $5.87 Million while later fund manager owns 43.98 Thousand shares of worth $835.18 Thousand as of September 29, 2020, which makes it owner of about 0.11% of company’s outstanding stock.
+Also the top two Mutual Funds that are holding company’s shares are SEI Institutional Managed Tr-Small Cap Growth Fund and SEI Institutional Managed Tr-Small Cap Fund.
+As of September 29, 2020, the former fund manager holds about 0.11% shares in the company for having 43980 shares of worth $835.18 Thousand while later fund manager owns 34.03 Thousand shares of worth $646.31 Thousand as of September 29, 2020, which makes it owner of about 0.08% of company’s outstanding stock.